-Occasionally, a fraudulent loan company will offer outrageous loans and loan terms with a catch: You have to pay the first few months of payments to qualify.
+Occasionally, a fraudulent loan company will offer outrageous loans and loan terms with a catch: You must pay upfront fees or “insurance” to qualify.

 ‘No credit check’ loans

-According to the Consumer Financial Protection Bureau (CFPB), a lender who isn’t interested in checking your credit should set off alarms.
+According to the Federal Trade Commission (FTC), a lender who isn’t interested in checking your credit is a red flag.

-Ads that say: “Bad credit?
-No problem” or “We don’t care about your past” should be particularly worrisome, notes the CFPB.
-These slogans are usually suggestive of a scam.
+Steer clear of ads and websites that promise “Bad credit?
+No problem” or “We don’t care about your past,” the FTC cautions.
+These slogans usually signal a scam.

 Part IV: Alternatives to a Personal Loan